-1. This Regulation does not apply to transactions, orders or behaviours carried out in pursuit of monetary, exchange rate public debt management policy or in relation to public agricultural policy by a Member State, the Commission, by the European System of Central Banks, by a national central bank of a Member State, by any other ministry, agency or special purpose vehicle of a Member State, or by any person acting on their behalf and, in the case of a Member State that is a federal state, to such transactions, orders or behaviours carried out by a member making up the federation.
-It shall also not apply to such transactions, orders or behaviours carried out by the Union, a special purpose vehicle for several Member States, [European Stability Mechanism], the European Investment Bank, the European Financial Stability Facility, an international financial institution established by two or more Member States, which has the purpose to mobilise funding and provide financial assistance to the benefit of its members.
+1. This Regulation does not apply to transactions, orders or behaviours carried out in pursuit of monetary, exchange rate or public debt management policy by a Member State, by the members of the European System of Central Banks (ESCB), by any other ministry, agency or special purpose vehicle of one or several Member States, or by any person acting on their behalf and, in the case of a Member State that is a federal state, to such transactions, orders or behaviours carried out by a member making up the federation.
+It shall also not apply to transactions, orders or behaviours carried out by the European Commission or any other officially designated body or by any person acting on its behalf, in pursuit of public debt management policy.